 Do I Need a Child Custody Lawyer?

-Whether you have a newborn or a teenager, it is very important that you hire an attorney to represent you during child custody negotiations.
+Whether you have a newborn or a teenager, you must hire a Chicago, Illinois family law attorney to represent you during child custody negotiations.
 Without proper representation, you may not earn any custody at all and have to pay child support.

 During child support negotiations, your attorney’s job is to show the court why you are a good parent to your child and why your child would benefit from living with you.
 Without this, it will be difficult to see why you should have any custody, and the court may give full custody to your child’s other parent.
 Furthermore, your child’s other parent’s attorney can easily make claims against you in court.
 If you do not have a way to properly refute these claims, the court may view them as facts, and it could harm your chances of getting custody.